Every drop counts: The art of water conservation

 In addition to creating murals to help spread awareness, we’ve used social media like WhatsApp and Facebook to reach farmers who lack information on how to optimise their irrigation systems and provided educational materials to help improve their practices.
 We’re working with journalists to write more intensively and accurately on water conservation issues.
 And to raise awareness with children—and create lifelong water conservationists—we’ve collaborated with a local cultural center to put on interactive puppet shows to engage with families.

-My personal favorite mural features a woman looking skyward, embracing the rain droplets all around her in celebration of water as a gift.
+My personal favourite mural features a woman looking skyward, embracing the rain droplets all around her in celebration of water as a gift.
 The art is especially resonant with me because the community helped paint parts of it by writing messages highlighting the importance and value of this precious resource.
 The aim of the “Hold Water” street art project has been to spark conversations on water scarcity and raise awareness in Amman households—so when I saw a young woman from the Irbid neighbourhood step onto a lift and pick up a paint brush, it felt like the community had really embraced the message of water conservation as their own.

 Our murals have been so well-received that the country’s water company, Miyahuna, commissioned a set of artwork for their water towers and reservoirs.
 The black iris flower is the country’s national symbol of growth and renewal and was the perfect centerpiece for the tower murals.
 Our partnership with Miyahuna helped to further the message of sustainable water-saving practices for our communities.